What Are the Main Challenges of the Idea Management Process?

 It’s also essential that employees feel safe submitting their ideas.
 In companies without a culture of transparency and innovation, employees may be reluctant to share ideas because they fear being seen as critical or complaining.
 Nobody is going to bring disruptive, innovative ideas to management who are viewed as closed-minded or stubbornly committed to the current way of doing things.

 So, how do you build a culture where everyone feels comfortable sharing ideas?
 The key is having a formal idea management process that encourages participation.
-An idea management tool provides an official channel for submissions, so employees know their ideas are welcome and they know where to take them.
+An idea management system provides an official channel for submissions, so employees know their ideas are welcome and they know where to take them.
 The process should be user-friendly and straightforward, so there is a low threshold for submission.

 To encourage repeated idea submissions, it’s crucial to provide feedback.
 Employees should feel their ideas are being genuinely heard and evaluated.
-Even rejected ideas should receive feedback, which lets employees know they don’t have to fear submitting “bad” ideas and may even help them develop an impractical idea into a better one.
+Even rejected ideas should receive feedback, which lets employees know they don’t have to fear submitting 'bad' ideas and may even help them develop an impractical idea into a better one.
 And of course, you also want to provide feedback to employees with good ideas, so they keep coming back with more.

 Filtering the Best Ideas